 Quirks for Booking Lufthansa First Class Using Miles

-Now that we understand our options for flying in Lufthansa first class, let's look at using miles to get tickets.
-There are two quirks we need to understand.
+Now that we understand what routes have Lufthansa first class, let's look at using miles to get tickets.
+There are two major limitations you need to understand.

 Traditional thinking in this hobby has been that Lufthansa only releases first award space to partners 14-15 days before the flight.
 This can require some last-minute planning and a bit of luck to get a seat.
 That may be part of why people get so excited to fly Lufthansa first class using miles — the chase makes it more rewarding for many.

-Since we know that Lufthansa Miles & More members can use miles to book first class seats at the earliest, it's worth examining this program.
+Since we know that Lufthansa Miles & More members can use miles to book first-class seats as soon as possible, it's worth examining this program.

-Your miles expire 36 months from the date they are earned, and you can also pool miles with family members.
-These two features may give you enough time to amass miles and redeem for a first class seat, if advance booking is a priority for you.
+Lufthansa miles expire 36 months from the date they are earned, and you can also pool miles with family members.
+These two features may give you enough time to amass miles and redeem for a first-class seat — if advance booking is a priority for you.

 While advance availability and a decent expiration policy are the positives, the negative is that there are no optimal transfer partners from the major currencies to Lufthansa Miles & More.
 The sole transfer option used to be sending Marriott Bonvoy points to Miles & More at a 3:1 ratio.
 However, even this transfer option was suspended in 2019.

-When considering the “best”, I will include 2 factors for eligibility:
+When considering the “best,” I will include two factors for eligibility:

 - Little or no fuel surcharges (cash portion is low)